Information brochure on parenthood and university

 Family and child support allowance

 Family allowance is intended to provide partial compensation for the costs incurred by parents in raising their children.
-It is comprised of child and education allowances.
+In addition, the university pays child support allowances.

 Essentially, a person is eligible to receive family allowance for all dependent children.